SabinaGw/Project-Portfolio-Analyzing-and-Formatting-Sales-Data/README.md

          region,
          sales
   FROM orders
-  WHERE quantity IS NULL   -- Finding data with NULL quantity ), unite_price AS (
+  WHERE quantity IS NULL  -- Find rows with NULL quantity ), unit_price AS (
   SELECT
     o.product_id,
     o.discount,